-In the meantime, cut, rinse and saute the leeks with the oil in a large skillet over low heat.
+- In the meantime, cut, rinse and saute the leeks with the oil in a large skillet over low heat.
 The moisture from rinsing them will help soften them.
-Add the garlic and salt and pepper.
-When the garlic is fragrant and leeks are tender, turn heat off and let this cool.
+Add the garlic, thyme, and salt and pepper.
+When the garlic is fragrant and the leeks are tender, turn the heat off and let this cool.

-When dough has doubled, place on a well-floured surface and roll it into roughly a 12-inch by 16 inch rectangle.
+- When dough has doubled, place it on a well-floured surface and roll it into roughly a 12-inch by 16-inch rectangle.
 Spread out the tender, seasoned leeks and sprinkle with cheese.
-Make sure to use at least 2 kinds of cheese here for the best flavor – adding a melty cheese like mozzarella- and make sure you salted your leeks. 🙂
+Make sure to use at least 2 kinds of cheese here for the best flavor – adding a melty cheese like mozzarella- and make doubly sure you salted your leeks in the pan. 🙂

 Enjoy!
 Your home will smell amaaaaaaazing!